Commercial Licensing Quote Builder

 What is photo licensing and why does it matter?

-Licensing is permission to USE your photos in specific ways.
-When you sell a "photoshoot," you're selling the creation.
-When you license, you're selling usage rights.
-A brand paying $500 for a shoot but wanting to use images in a national TV campaign for 3 years is getting far more value—and should pay accordingly.
-Licensing captures that value.
+Licensing is permission to use your photos in specific ways.
+When you sell a photoshoot, you sell creation.
+When you license, you sell usage rights.
+A brand using images in a national campaign for years gets far more value and should pay accordingly.

 How do I price licensing for commercial photography?